-Due to the decentralised nature of Joplin, E2EE needs to be manually enabled on all the applications that you synchronise with.
-It is recommended to first enable it on the desktop or terminal application since they generally run on more powerful devices (unlike the mobile application), and so they can encrypt the initial data faster.
+Due to the decentralised nature of Joplin, E2EE needs to be manually enabled on a single device first (this will create a Master Key for encryption secured by your password) and then it must be synced with all other remaining devices.
+It is recommended to start with the desktop or terminal application since they generally run on more powerful devices (unlike the mobile application), and so they can encrypt the initial data faster.

 To enable it, please follow these steps:

 - On your first device (eg. on the desktop application), go to the Encryption Config screen and click "Enable encryption"

 - Input your password.
 This is the Master Key password which will be used to encrypt all your notes.
 Make sure you to not forget it since, for security reason, it cannot be recovered.

 - Now you need to synchronise all your notes so that they are sent encrypted to the sync target (eg. to OneDrive, Nextcloud, etc.).
 Wait for any synchronisation that might be in progress and click on "Synchronise".